-Data collection tools, utilized by Hazardous Materials Aviation Safety Inspectors (HMASIs), evaluate a certificate holder or applicant's operating systems to identify systemic safety or regulatory concerns.
-The information further contributes to the assessment of a certificate holder or applicant's system performance and design.
+Data collection tools, utilized by Hazardous Materials Aviation Safety Inspectors (HMASIs), evaluate a certificate holder, operator or applicant's operating systems to identify systemic safety or regulatory concerns.
+The information further contributes to the assessment of a certificate holder, operator or applicant's system performance and design.
 Data collection tools include, but are not limited to, review of elements such as:

 - Dangerous Goods training and qualifications, encompassing flightcrews, flight operations support personnel, maintenance providers and/or stores, flight attendants, and cargo and station personnel;

 - The acceptance and rejection of dangerous goods cargo, both on and off airport, small packages, ticket counter/passenger baggage, and inbound international shipments;

 - The handling, loading, and storage of dangerous goods at cargo facilities, onboard aircraft, and interline shipments;

 - Dangerous Goods Manual management; and